UN atomic watchdog: Return to Iran nuclear deal possible

 “They want to come back,” he said.
 “But of course … there are a number of issues that still need to be clarified.
 So it’s not impossible.
 It is difficult, but not impossible.”

-The ultimate goal of the deal is to prevent Iran from developing a nuclear bomb, something it insists it does not want to do.
+The ultimate goal of the deal is to prevent Iran from developing a nuclear bomb, something it insists it doesn’t want to do.
 Iran now has enough enriched uranium to make a bomb, but nowhere near the amount it had before the nuclear deal was signed.

 As part of its ongoing violations of the JCPOA, Iran last month began restricting IAEA inspections of its nuclear facilities.